JackDanielOh/JackDanielOh/README.md

 ### Hi there, I'm Oh 👋
 ---------------------------------------------------------------------------------
-- ⚓ I’m currently working at Naval Cyber Security
-- 🔭 I’m currently working on a personal T3 project
+- 👀 I'm currently working on a web plaform service
-- 🌱 I’m currently learning some Backend stuff
+- 🥸 As a side, I'm working to finish up my indie game (almost done!)
+- 🔭 Always on a look out for tech stacks that provides scalable solution with low cost and bundle size
+- 🌱 Studying AI (AGI looks amazing!)
-- ⚡ Fun fact: I love learning new things!
+- ⚡ Fun fact: I try a web frame every month, ditching it if I can't getting working within 3 hours after install
 <!--
 **JackDanielOh/JackDanielOh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.